tominebergseth/551_hospital_database/README.md

     - With optional list of attributes to return: python hospital_db.py get_patients_of 111111 "[FirstName, LastName]"
   - get_practitioners_for: python hospital_db.py get_practitioners_for 1000
     - With optional list of attributes to return: python hospital_db.py get_practitioners_for 1000 "[FirstName, LastName]"

+## Instructions on Accessing UI:

+- Update user UI access user credentials under "# User credentials", at the top of the UI.py file.
+- Open a streamlit terminal
+  - Navigate to the folder containing both python scripts
+    - Enter "streamlit run UI.py"